 Adobe and Netflix bring ‘The Great Untold’ stories to life

 Creativity doesn’t just open doors.
 It opens worlds.
-Storytelling has the power to transform the way we view one another and the world around us.
 When aspiring creators see role models like themselves tell their story, they are inspired to do the same, creating an opportunity for more cultures and perspectives to be understood and celebrated.

 And we know there are even more great stories out there, just waiting to be told.

-That is why Adobe announced ‘The Great Untold’, a new partnership with Netflix giving emerging creators creative support, mentorship and a greater platform to bring their stories to life.
-Participants pitched their story ideas via TikTok and WhatsYourGreatUntold.com.
-The response from our community was incredible, with over 16,000 creative submissions from young creators across the U.S. The three winners will have their submissions made into short films, also receiving a $10,000 grant, access to Adobe experts and Adobe tools, including Adobe Premiere Pro video software, and are being paired with a mentor to guide and inspire them through the creative process.
+In August, three winners were selected to have their submissions made into short films, each receiving a $10,000 grant, access to Adobe experts and tools, including Adobe Premiere Pro video software, and were paired with a Netflix mentor to guide and inspire them through the entire start to finish creative process.